 There is nothing to fear.

-The awareness that there is nothing to fear show that somewhere in your mind, though not necessarily in a place you recognize as yet, you have remembered God and let His strength take the place of your weakness (W-pI.48.3:1-2).
+The awareness that there is nothing to fear shows that somewhere in your mind, though not necessarily in a place you recognize as yet, you have remembered God, and let His strength take the place of your weakness.
+The instant you are willing to do this there is nothing to fear (W-pI.48.3:1-2).

 The other way is to simply state that “there is nothing to fear” and be willing to believe it is true.
 We do not have to make it true; we do not have to force it to reveal it’s truthfulness.

 We merely have to be open to receive it as the truth.
 And we can do this because it is a condition of what we are as creations of a perfectly loving God.